-- Responsible for ongoing proofreading and correcting of Handbook errors including grammar, spelling, typographical errors, clarity, and format. - b.
+- H. Handbook Committee - 1.
+Members - a.
+Members should be thoroughly familiar with the current edition of the ALSA Handbook. - b.
+Whenever possible, committee members should have proofreading, editorial and/or writing skills. - 2.
+Purpose - a.
+Responsible for ongoing proofreading and correcting of Handbook errors including grammar, spelling, typographical errors, clarity, and format. - b.
 Responsible for carrying out Board directives for accurately transcribing and appropriately placing official rule changes, additions and deletions within time lines required by the Board of Directors. - c.
 Responsible for working with all other Committees throughout the year on any proposed rule changes and reviewing such changes to confirm they do not conflict with other sections of the Handbook.
 Also responsible for suggesting changes to make the Handbook concise, consistent and user friendly.

-I. Judge's Committee

-- All members must be currently or previously certified ALSA Judges. - b.
-Members should include a representative from the Alpaca Committee and the Fleece Committee if possible.

-- a.
-Responsible for planning, organizing, developing, administrating, and evaluating all aspects of the Judges' program including, but not limited to: curriculum, scheduling of Judges' and show clinics, and certification and evaluation of Judges. - b.
+- I. Judge's Committee - 1.
+Members - All members must be currently or previously certified ALSA Judges. - b.
+Members should include a representative from the Alpaca Committee and the Fleece Committee if possible. - 2.
+Purpose - Responsible for planning, organizing, developing, administrating, and evaluating all aspects of the Judges' program including, but not limited to: curriculum, scheduling of Judges' and show clinics, and certification and evaluation of Judges. - b.
 Responsible for clinic instructors training and recommendations to the Board for approval of instructors. - c.
-Will work with Alpaca and Fleece Committees to schedule and organize judging clinics - d.
-Responsible for evaluating and developing judging criteria for all ALSA approved classes and optional classes as described in the ALSA Handbook. - e.
-Responsible for reviewing and making recommendations to the Board regarding any suggested changes to the overall show format which may affect the judging process and responsibilities.

-J. Membership, Publications, Promotions, Marketing and Website
+Will work with Alpaca and Fleece Committees to schedule and organize judging clinics - Responsible for evaluating and developing judging criteria for all ALSA approved classes and optional classes as described in the ALSA Handbook. - e.
+Responsible for reviewing and making recommendations to the Board regarding any suggested changes to the overall show format which may affect the judging process and responsibilities. - J. Membership, Publications, Promotions, Marketing and Website